 Per hubby’s request, the cabinets have not changed.
 That was one of my compromises.
 However, in return, I got to do the accessorizing.
 The new, better fitting fridge is awesome!
 And even the “Beach Cafe” received a facelift.
 This picture doesn’t do it justice but it has been distressed painted white and grey.
 Even with the darker cabinets, the kitchen makeover makes this room much lighter and airy in feeling.
 Love It!
 They grey really brought out the richness of the cabinetry that was missing in the yellow/beige outdated scheme.

 I will totally take credit for that back splash, though!
 It’s a tumbled marble tile ….and it’s gorgeous!
 So many people wanted me to add decorative tiles or color or sparkle to it.
 But I dug my heels in about keeping it white and plain.
 And, dang it, I feel vindicated looking at that picture.
-If you are looking at choosing a backsplash or undergoing a kitchen renovation, learn some tips from the pros.

 Remember how we rewired and hid the outlets under the cabinets?
 So.Much.Better.